 About the Commission

-Throughout the 30 years of its existence, the Pennsylvania State Ethics Commission has continued to uphold its core mission and guiding principle that public office is a public trust and that any effort to realize personal financial gain through one’s public office other than compensation provided by law is a violation of that trust.
+Since its inception in 1979, the Pennsylvania State Ethics Commission has upheld its core mission and guiding principle that public office is a public trust and that any effort to realize personal financial gain through one’s public office other than compensation provided by law is a violation of that trust.
 The Pennsylvania Public Official and Employees Ethics Act, Act 170 of 1978, became effective on January 1, 1979, and in subsequent years was amended and reenacted in 1989, codified in 1998, and amended in 2006.
 Throughout its history, the Ethics Commission has remained ever vigilant and steadfast in its mission of ensuring the public’s confidence in state and local government.

 The Pennsylvania State Ethics Commission is an independent state agency charged with the responsibility of enforcing the Ethics Act.
 The Ethics Act applies to public officials and public employees.
 Candidates and nominees for public office are also subject to certain provisions of the Ethics Act.
 The Ethics Commission's responsibilities under the Ethics Act include rendering advisory opinions regarding the Ethics Act, enforcing the Ethics Act as it relates to the filing of Statements of Financial Interests forms, investigating alleged violations of the Ethics Act, and issuing decisions in relation to such investigations.